bssrdev/wilderhood/_edenatlas/2016-10-24-PangongTso-Ladakh.markdown

 <blockquote>
 vivid memories of Pangong Tso visit during my Ladakh trip, (first ever travel photography trip) haunting me for sometime and pushing me to travel to this place again and finally made up my mind to Travel with my dear friend <a href="https://www.facebook.com/priya.eidnani" target="_blank">Cap.
-Priya Eidnani</a> to Zanskar in June next year to click amazing pictures of winter Ladakh!
+Priya Eidnani</a> in June next year for Glaciers and Starry Nights at Zanskar!
 </blockquote>

 <em>
-Unlike my ventures out in the wild, the experience here in Ladakh and Pangong Tso are totally different and for past 3 years it has been fresh in my mind.
-Also, making plans to visit more places in Leh-Ladakh and Lahaul-spiti region.
+Unlike my ventures out in the wild, a tiger safari or out in the rainforest or a birding trip the experience here in Ladakh and Pangong Tso are totally different and for past 3 years it has been fresh in my mind!
+Also I am already making plans to visit more places in Leh-Ladakh and Lahaul-spiti region.
 My plan for bike ride to Khardungla and Chang La is still pending (uff.. my bucket list is overflowing!! :p )
 </em>

 <img src="{{ site.baseurl }}/img/EdenAtlas/PangongTso/Kashmir.JPG"  alt="enroute to PangongTso, Ladakh">